I experimented with making a sublimation mug without a mug press. Check out my results!

 Position design and press firmly against the mug, starting from the center and smoothing out to the edges.

 Tape down with heat resistant tape to keep the ink tightly against the mug.

-When it is cool enough to handle, carefully lift up tape and design.
+When it is cool enough, carefully lift up tape and remove the design.